 Dues: Annual dues are $15 per household (limit 2 adults).
 Our membership year is January to December.
 Please download and complete the membership application whether you are joining for the first time or renewing your membership.
 You may pay by cash (in person at one of our events), check, credit card (as a PayPal guest), or PayPal account.
-(If you pay online, you will still need to email, mail, or deliver the completed membership form.)
+(If you pay online, you will still need to send us the completed membership form.)

 Support COGS!
 For an annual membership fee of just $15, you will receive notification about all of our programs, help pay honorariums for speakers, purchase resources for local libraries, and offset costs for special events and preservation of historical data.
 Back issues of digital copies of the COGS Quarterly and handouts from select, past programs are available for download and a few recorded programs are available for viewing to current members for their personal use on the Member Resources page.
 In addition, COGS membership provides a wonderful opportunity to talk with and learn from others who share your interest.